 The Cherokee County Detention Center does not accept any property for inmates from the outside due to security risks.
 Inmates may purchase all necessary items from the inmate commissary.
 Inmates may release their personal property to friends and family.
 Any property left by the inmate will only be held for 7 days.

 The Cherokee County Detention Center accepts funds for inmate commissary two different ways.
-One, by adding funds to the Keefe Cashier machine in the lobby of the Sheriff's Office which accepts CASH ONLY.
-The other is WWW.SMARTDEPOSIT.COM or by phone at 1-866-394-0490 You will only need the inmates full name, their resident ID (first and last initial followed by the last 4 of the social security number), and location to set up an account to add funds.
+One, by adding funds to the Legacy Cashier machine in the lobby of the Sheriff's Office which accepts cash and credit/debit cards.
+The other is WWW.JAILATM.COM You will only need the inmates full name, date of birth and location to set up an account to add funds.

 Money may also be added to an inmates telephone account two different ways.
 One, by adding funds to the CPC kiosk machine in the lobby of the Sheriff's Office, which accepts cash, credit or debit cards or go to www.cpcjail.com or 1-877-998-5678.

 It is recommended Inmates receive their mail via 3x5 post card.
 All incoming and outgoing mail is inspected for contraband.
 Letters, cards, post cards with up to 5 pictures maximum.
 Pictures can be no larger than 5x7.
 Incoming and outgoing mail is to have no profanity, stickers, or graffiti on the outside of the envelope.
 Any correspondence between inmates in this facility or another Correctional Facility is PROHIBITED.